ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 The principle task on defining a schema for JSON is to determine the appropriate type for each key's value.
 We recommended users apply the following rules recrusively on each key in the JSON hierarchy to determine the appropriate for each.

-1. If the key's value is a primitive type, irrespective of whether it is part of a sub object or on the root, ensure you select its type according to general schema [design best practices](/docs/en/data-modeling/schema-design) and [type optimization rules](/docs/en/data-modeling/schema-design#optimizing-types).
+1. **Primitive types** - If the key's value is a primitive type, irrespective of whether it is part of a sub object or on the root, ensure you select its type according to general schema [design best practices](/docs/en/data-modeling/schema-design) and [type optimization rules](/docs/en/data-modeling/schema-design#optimizing-types).
 Arrays of primitives, such as `phone_numbers` below can be modelled as `Array(<type>)` e.g. `Array(String)`.
-2. If the key's value is a complex object i.e. either an object or array of objects, establish whether it is subject to change.
+2. **Static vs dynamic** - If the key's value is a complex object i.e. either an object or array of objects, establish whether it is subject to change.
 Objects which rarely have new keys, where the addition of a new key can be predicted and handled with a schema change via [`ALTER TABLE ADD COLUMN`](/docs/en/sql-reference/statements/alter/column#add-column), can be considered **static**.
 This includes objects where only a subset of the keys maybe provided on some JSON documents.
 Objects where new keys are added frequently and/or not predictable, should be be considered **dynamic**.
 On establishing whether a value is **static** or **dynamic** see the relevant ["Handling static objects"](/docs/en/integrations/data-formats/json/schema#handling-static-objects) and ["Handling dynamic objects"](/docs/en/integrations/data-formats/json/schema#handling-dynamic-objects) below.

+<p></p>

 **Important:** The above rules should be applied recursively.
 If a key's value is determined to be dynamic, no further evaluation is required and the guidelines in ["Handling dynamic objects"](/docs/en/integrations/data-formats/json/schema#handling-dynamic-objects) can be followed.
 If the object is static, continue to assess the subkeys until either key values are primitive or dynamic keys are encountered.